Alan052918/REAL-Library/README.md

 # REAL Library

 This is the CS-GY 6083 Principles of Database Systems final project for the 2022 Fall semester.
-We will built a library management system with Django in Python 3.
+We will built a library management system with Django, MySQL, and Docker.

 ## Members